 Read more from Janine on her blog fillmypassport.net

-RAINBOW BEACH by Nicci of travel with boys
+BEST THINGS TO DO IN QUEENSLAND: RAINBOW BEACH by Nicci of Travel with Boys

 The small beachside town of Rainbow Beach in Queensland is a paradise just waiting to be explored.
 Its white sandy beaches, clear blue skies and rainbow coloured cliffs, provide a spectacular backdrop for any holiday.

 There is no shortage of things to do at Rainbow Beach whether you’re looking to relax and swim at the beach (all year round), or take a dip at Seary’s Creek, which is fed by a natural spring.